tensorflop/portfolio/projects/churnchallenge.md

 ## Predict Customer Churn
 This project was a competition put on by Coursera.
 It was a quick competition with only three days open for submissions.
 I achieved a result in the top 1% of all competitors.
 ### Challenge Description
+The goal of this challenge was to predict the probability of customer churn for a streaming service.
+The performance metric for this challenge was the Area Under the Curve (AUC) of the Receiver-Operator Characteristic (ROC).
+A train and test dataset were provided, with the training dataset containing labels for customer churn.
+The data description is shown in the table below.